"Success isn't always about greatness. It's about consistency. Consistent had work leads to success. Greatness will come." - Dwayne Johnson

 1) Grow Outside Your Four Walls

 I make this point one because of how important I feel this can be for a sports performance business.
 Since there was so much time and effort put into building out a facility, the thought process quickly becomes "how do I get as many people here as possible?"
-While I do think you should maximize facility time and resources, before you expand your facility try growing outside of it.
-Is the local high school basketball or volleyball team looking for an edge on the athletic development side of things?
-Adding a few teams that you train on their campus to your client base is a great way to maximize who you are as a company.
+You should maximize facility time and resources before you expand your facility, but then look at growing outside of it.

 2) Get Involved With The Community